 - You can perform replication only from backups of Microsoft Hyper-V virtual machines created with Veeam Backup & Replication.

-- A backup that you plan to use for replication must be mapped to a backup job on the backup server where you configure the replication job.
+- Backups that backup jobs or backup copy jobs create.
+These jobs must be configured on the same backup server where you configure the replication job.